 § Target setting methodology is found at Establishing equity and diversity targets page on the Canada Research Chairs website

 * Numbers lower than five were removed to protect the privacy of Canada Research Chair holders.

 Note: This chart includes only nominations that have been publicly announced by the Tri-agency Institutional Programs Secretariat.
-This data reflects targets at March 15, 2021, and will be updated by July 2, 2021, to reflect new targets set March 16, 2021.
+These data reflect targets at July 27, 2022.

-Queen’s University is pleased to note that its continued efforts to promote equity were recognized with the October 2017 Employment Equity Achievement Award in the Innovation category from Employment and Social Development Canada.
-The award recognizes employers who have been innovative in the implementation of employment equity and, specifically, acknowledges Queen’s guiding Accessibility Framework as well as the Employment Equity Framework, and initiatives such as the Diversity and Equity Assessment and Planning (DEAP) tool.
+Queen’s University is pleased to note that its continued efforts to promote equity were recognized with the October 2017 Employment Equity Achievement Award .
 DEAP is a web-based application that allows academic units to assess their progress on educational equity based on twelve indicators of equity, including employment equity; well over 40% of academic units are currently using the DEAP.